Survivor guilt: Stoneman Douglas High School shooting

-On February 14, 2018, Sydney Aiello survived the Stoneman Douglas High School shooting, in which her close friend was killed.
-Aiello subsequently struggled with survivor's guilt, and was later diagnosed with post-traumatic stress disorder.
+On February 14, 2018, Nikolas Cruz went into Marjory Stoneman Douglas High School in Parkland, Florida, and shot randomly at students and staff, killing 17 people and injuring 17 others.
+Sydney Aiello, whose close friend was killed, struggled with survivor guilt, and was later diagnosed with post-traumatic stress disorder.
 On March 17, 2019, Aiello died by suicide at the age of 19.
-Less than a week later, on March 23, 2019, Coral Springs police announced that Calvin Desir, a juvenile male student from Stoneman Douglas High School had been found dead as a result of an apparent suicide.
+Less than a week later, on March 23, Coral Springs police announced that Calvin Desir, a juvenile male student from Stoneman Douglas, had been found dead as a result of an apparent suicide.

 Stephen Whittle

-Stephen Whittle was a Liverpool fan who had bought a ticket for the FA Cup semi-final between Liverpool and Nottingham Forest on 15 April 1989, but sold his ticket to a friend due to work reasons.
-The friend (whom he and his family have left unidentified) was one of the 97 victims of the human crush at that game.
-Whittle subsequently developed survivor guilt, becoming unable to go to football matches due to his guilt and related feeling of responsibility for his friend's death, and died by suicide on 26 February 2011, almost 22 years after the ill-fated match.
+Stephen Whittle was a Liverpool F.C. fan who had bought a ticket for the FA Cup semi-final between Liverpool and Nottingham Forest F.C. on 15 April 1989, but sold his ticket to a friend due to work reasons.
+The friend (whom he and his family have chosen to leave unidentified) was one of the 97 victims of the human crush at that game.
+Whittle became withdrawn from friends and family, was unable to go to football matches due to his guilt and related feeling of responsibility for his friend's death, and committed suicide on 26 February 2011, almost 22 years after the ill-fated match.

+The War-Related Poetry of Charles Causley

+The British poet, broadcaster and teacher Charles Causley (1917–2003) served at sea and on land in the Royal Navy for most of the Second World War.
+Afterwards, he trained and worked as a teacher in Launceston, Cornwall, and (in his spare time and after retiring) wrote hundreds of poems for adults and children, between 1951 and 2000.
+One strong theme running through his work is his own sense of survivor guilt – a feeling in part triggered by the death of a friend who left Launceston for the war on the same train in 1940, but was later lost in action in the North Sea.
+For instance, Causley tells of how, when walking through the town centre years later, he would cross the road in order to avoid coming face-to-face with that friend's mother.